 We are a growth-oriented limited partnership formed by EQT to own, operate, acquire and develop midstream assets in the Appalachian Basin.
 We provide midstream services to EQT and multiple third parties in Pennsylvania, West Virginia and Ohio through our two primary assets: the gathering system, which delivers natural gas from wells and other receipt points to transmission pipelines, and the transmission and storage system, which delivers gas to local demand users and interstate pipelines for access to demand markets.
 We provide a substantial majority of our natural gas gathering, transmission and storage services under contracts with long-term, firm reservation and/or usage fees.
 This contract structure enhances the stability of our cash flows and limits our direct exposure to commodity price risk.
 Approximately 89% of our revenues, or 60% of our revenues on a pro forma basis, were generated from capacity reservation charges under long-term firm contracts for the year ended December 31, 2017.
-When including contracts associated with expected future capacity from expansion projects that are not yet fully constructed but for which we have entered into firm contracts, firm gathering contracts had a weighted average remaining term of approximately 8 years and firm transmission and storage contracts had a weighted average remaining term of approximately 15 years, in each case as of December 31, 2017, based on total projected revenues.
-Our operations are primarily focused in southwestern Pennsylvania, northern West Virginia and eastern Ohio, a strategic location in the natural gas shale plays known as the Marcellus, Utica and Upper Devonian Shales.
+When including contracts associated with expected future capacity from expansion projects that are not yet fully constructed but for which we have entered into firm contracts, firm gathering contracts had a weighted average remaining term of approximately 8 years and firm transmission and storage contracts had a weighted average remaining term of approximately 8 years and firm transmission and storage location in the natural gas shale plays known as the Marcellus, Utica and Upper Devonian Shales.
 This same region is also the primary operating area of EQT, our largest customer.
 EQT accounted for approximately 73% of our revenues, or 79% of our revenues on a pro forma basis, for the year ended December 31, 2017.